Interactions-controlled magnetotransport in two-dimensional massless-massive fermion mixtures: Conclusions

 \section{Conclusions}

-We developed a theory describing the corrections to the magnetoconductivity and magnetoresistivity due to the interparticle interaction in p-doped 2D semiconductors containing two hole branches: with linear-in-momentum (Dirac-like) and parabolic dispersions.
-In the regime when only the Dirac holes are present, the magnetocunductivity acquires a finite correction due to the interparticle scattering (which is not the case for the parabolic spectrum).
-At the same time, the magnetoresistivity and the Hall effect are not affected by the interparticle correlations, at least in the lowest order with respect to the interparticle interacting strength.
+It is known that in the case of Galilean-invariant systems with parabolic dispersion, interaction-induced corrections to conductivity and magnetoconductivity are absent.
+The violation of Galilean invariance is expected to result in finite corrections to charge transport coefficients.
+Here, we developed a theory describing the interaction-mediated corrections to the magnetoconductivity and magnetoresistivity due to the interparticle interaction in p-doped 2D semiconductors with broken Galilean invariance containing two hole branches: with linear-in-momentum (Dirac-like) and parabolic dispersions.
+We showed that in the regime when only the Dirac holes are present, the magnetoconductivity acquires a finite correction due to the interparticle scattering and due to the violation of Galilean invariance (while in a massive-hole subsystem any such corrections are absent).

-Instead, the presence of two types of holes, namely the Dirac holes and the heavy holes, and an external permanent weak magnetic field provides the temperature and magnetic field-dependent contribution to the resistivity and the Hall effect.
+Despite the presence of finite corrections to the massless hole magnetoconductivity, the magnetoresistivity and the Hall effect are not affected by the interparticle correlations between massless holes, at least in the lowest order with respect to the interparticle interacting strength.
+Instead, the presence of two types of holes, namely the Dirac holes and the massive holes, and an external permanent weak magnetic field provide the temperature and magnetic field-dependent contribution to the resistivity and the Hall effect.
+We calculated the temperature dependence of the massless-massive hole scattering corrections for two principally different models of interparticle interacting potentials and demonstrated different temperature behavior for long-range and short-range interparticle interacting potentials.
+Thus, we analyzed the interparticle interacting-induced magnetotransport.

-Furthermore, we calculated the temperature dependence of the hole-hole scattering corrections.
-The magnetoconductivity of the Dirac hole gas demonstrates $T^4\ln(1/T)$ behavior at low temperatures, asymptotically reaching $T^2$ with increasing temperature.
-For the massless-massive hole mixture, we find the behavior $\sim T^2$ in the case of constant interparticle interaciton potential, whereas for the bare unscreened Coulomb interaction, the dependence is $T^2\ln(2\mu/T)$.